 Our role in the battle against malnutrition

-Action Against Hunger firmly believes that no child should suffer from malnutrition and that acute malnutrition can be overcome.
+Action Against Hunger/ACF firmly believes in the battle against malnutrition and that no child should suffer from malnutrition.
+Action Against Hunger also believes that acute malnutrition can be overcome.

 Every day, tens of thousands of professionals around the world work around the clock to save children dying from acute malnutrition.
 Action Against Hunger addresses acute malnutrition on several fronts: